joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 ~~~

 The WebFrontEnd has no direct DB access.
 Use docker to overcome manual settings and setup everything automatically, see below.

+### Docker

+There is a docker compose file that starts all parts in 5 containers:

+1. SQL Server on Linux
+	- Run and Stay
+2. DB Setup Console to have demo data
+	- Run and Close
+3. Authentication API
+	- Build
+	- Run and Stay
+4. Machine Data API (Demo Data)
+	- Build
+	- Run and Stay
+5. Frontend App
+	- Build
+	- Run and Stay

+After all is done, open a browser and point to http://localhost:8080.
+See chapter *Docker* belowfor details.

 ### API